— Overview —

 If I become eligible for Medicare while I am covered by an individual plan, must I terminate my coverage?

 No. You are only disqualified if you are eligible for Medicare before you try to obtain individual coverage.
-However, comparing the cost & benefits is suggested if turning 65.
+However, comparing the cost and benefits is suggested if turning 65.

 If I cover my dependent children, how long will they remain eligible?

 Your children are eligible until their 26th birthday.
+Some insurance carriers allow dependent children to stay on health plans through the end of the month the dependent turns 26, or until the end of the billing cycle or calendar year.
+It is important to check with insurance carriers to determine coverage end dates.
 Dependents, who are incapacitated may be covered indefinitely, provided documentation is supplied to the carrier and your plan remains in effect.

 May I purchase an individual plan if I am eligible for COBRA?